-How to Make a Good Password
+How to Make a Strong Password and Remember It

 I've just told everyone your password.
 Yup.
 They are the most common passwords that people have.